DylanMeeus/springboot_jwt_blog/_posts/2015-10-09-whats-the-fuss-with-googles-accelerated-mobile-pages-amp.markdown

 AMP comes with a small set of custom components to provide ways of implementing commonly needed features.
 It does so with custom elements that coordinate JavaScript execution (where applicable) and generally optimize performance.
 For example, the `amp-img` tag replaces the standard HTML `img` tag, and the reason is that `amp-img` can let the browser manage delaying or prioritizing image loading, depending on the position of the viewport and other factors.
 If an image is outside of the current view, the page can be sped up by not requiring it immediately.

+{% include tweet_quote.html quote_text="AMP comes with a small set of custom components to provide ways of implementing commonly needed features." %}

 AMP also provides extended components that can be requested from separate JS files to do even more.
 Here's a list of both the core and extended AMP components:

 `amp-img` `amp-audio` `amp-pixel` `amp-video` `amp-carousel` `amp-lightbox` `amp-ad` `amp-anim` `amp-iframe` `amp-instagram` `amp-twitter` `amp-youtube`